 On April 16, 2007 Herbalife International of America, Inc. filed a Complaint in the United States District Court for the Central District of California against certain former Herbalife distributors who had left the Company to join a competitor.
-The Complaint alleged breach of contract, misappropriation of trade secrets, intentional interference with prospective economic advantage, intentional interference with prospective economic advantage, intentional interference with contract, unisappropriation of trade secrets, intentional interference with prospective economic advantage, intentional interference with contract, unisappropriation of advertica, Lor, v.
-Robert E., Ford, et al. The court entered a Preliminary Injunction against the defendants enjoining them from further use and/or misappropriation of the Company's trade secrets on December 3, 2007 the defendants filed a countrelaim alleging that the Company had engaged in unfair and deceptive business practices, intentional and negligaent interference with prospective economic advantage, false advertising and that the Company was an endless chain scheme in violation of California law and seeking restitution, contract rescission and an injunction.
+The Complaint alleged breach of contract, misappropriation of trade secrets, intentional interference with prospective economic advantage, intentional interference with contract, unfair competition, constructive trust and fraud and seeks monetary damages, attorney's fees and injunctive relief.
+(Herbalife International of America, Inc. v.
+Robert E. Ford, et al) The court entered a Preliminary Injunction against the defendants enjoining them from further use and/or misappropriation of the Company's trade secrets on December 11, 2007.
+Defendants appealed the court's entry of the Preliminary Injunction to the U.S. Court of Appeals for the Ninth Circuit.
+That court affirmed, in relevant part, the Preliminary Injunction.
+On December 3, 2007 the defendants filed a counterclaim alleging that the Company had engaged in unfair and deceptive business practices, intentional and negligent interference with prospective economic advantage, false advertising and that the Company was an endless chain scheme in violation of California law and seeking restitution, contract rescission and an injunction.
 Both sides engaged in discovery and filed cross motions for Summary Judgment.
 On August 25, 2009 the court granted partial summary judgment for Herbalife on all of defendants' claims except the claim that the Company is an endless chain scheme which under applicable law is a question of fact that can only be determined at trial.
-The court denied defendants motion for Summary Judgment to Herbalife's claims for misappropriation of trial succertain by the defendants, with a hearing scheduld for March 9, 2010 if all matters were not resolved before that date.
+The court denied defendants' motion for Summary Judgment on Herbalife's claims for misappropriation of trade secrets and breach of contract.
+On December 4, 2009 the Court ordered mediation to occur on February 8, 2010 and set a schedule for Herbalife's motion for summary judgment to dismiss the sole remaining counterclaim by the defendants, with a hearing scheduled for March 9, 2010 if all matters were not resolved before that date.
 The mediation occurred but did not resolve any issues.
 No date has been set for trial.
-The court ferminate in the remaining claims for relief and have meritorious defenses to the remaining counterclaim.
+The Company believes that there is merit to its remaining claims for relief and have meritorious defenses to the remaining counterclaim.